astron51/obs_stuff/STTTTS/readme.md

 - Valid Copies of [Soundpad](https://store.steampowered.com/app/629520/Soundpad/)

 # Setup
-1) Create and download the Service Account Key ( In Json Format )
+1) Add Key in Service Account and download Key in Json Format
 2) Replace the ServiceAccount.json within the Bin Folder
 3) Launch Soundpad
 4) Setup a hotkey that will simulate Pressing F24